PDu150 Three Channel Ultra-Low Noise 150V Piezo Driver

 Single Channel Mode

 The power bandwidth and output current can be tripled by connecting three amplifiers in parallel as shown below.
 A third configuration with two parallel channels and one single channel is also possible.

 Using the Reference Voltages

-A precision +10V and -2V reference voltage (R+ and R-) are provided to allow an external potentiometer to generate the amplifier input, as shown below.
+A precision +10V and -2V reference voltage (R+ and R-) is provided to allow an external potentiometer to generate the amplifier input, as shown below.
 Multiple potentiometers can be used for multiple channels.
-The 10k resistor and 10uF capacitor limit the noise bandwidth to 2 Hz but are not strictly necessary.
+The 10uF capacitor reduces the noise bandwidth but is not strictly necessary.
 The capacitor should preferably be a film type but ceramic is acceptable in most applications.

 The peak output current is 100mA per channel or 300mA for three channels in parallel.
 In addition, the maximum average current is 35mA per amplifier.
 The average current is useful for calculating the power dissipation and average supply current.
 For a sine wave, the average positive output current is equal to

 The quiescent power for the amplifier is approximately 2 W or 85 mA.
 This can be reduced to